 Our goal is to ensure the user has access to a working camera as quickly as possible.
 Often issues can be resolved without having to return the camera (for example, with updated software or firmware).
 If the camera needs to be sent back to us, to facilitate a quick resolution we require an accurate description of the problem.

 RMA Request Instructions

 Follow these steps to obtain an RMA number:

 A separate form must be submitted for each camera, unless multiple cameras being returned are the same model with the same problem.
 You will need the camera model and serial number(s).

 2. You will receive an email confirming receipt of the request and containing a Technical Support Ticket number.

 IMPORTANT NOTE: this ticket number is not the RMA number.

 If for repair/replacement, based on the details of the RMA request, the Support team will determine if there are any possible fixes that could be tried before shipping the camera back.
 If there are no remote solutions, Support will create an RMA number.

-3. You will receive an email from firstname.lastname@example.org containing the RMA number and instructions on how to return the camera.
+3. After approved by our support team, you will receive an email containing the RMA number and instructions on how to return the camera.